thisisindrajit/BusyResearcher/README.md

 # BusyResearcher

-This is the official repository for BusyResearcher.
+This is the official repository for BusyResearcher - Intelligent search for busy researchers.

-This project is being done as a submission for the Hashnode x MindsDB December 2023 hackathon.

 Thank you to arXiv for use of its open access interoperability.